ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 curl -sL https://iobroker.net/fix.sh | bash –
 ```

-With the small tool "htop" you can see very well all running processes, which not only for the restore interesting but generally very useful.
+With the small tool "htop" you can see very well all running processes, which can be very useful not only for the restore interesting but generally.
 this will be installed as follows:

 In the console, run the following command: